EnvironmentalOpenSource/Env_AI/README.md

 The env_ai library contains utilities for building detection using image segmentation.

 Incorporate the library into your own projects by importing it with the command 'from Env_AI.detection import *'.
-To install the env_AI library, users can utilize the following steps :
+To install the env_AI library, utilize the following steps :
 1. git clone 'https://github.com/EnvironmentalOpenSource/Env_AI'
-2. 2. pip install .
+2. pip install .